Everything to know about the sesame allergy. What it is, symptoms, diagnosis, and treatment. Includes a list of foods to avoid so you can stay safe!

 When a person with sesame allergies is exposed to a sesame in any form, protein in the sesame bind to the IgE antibodies in the body.
 This triggers the person’s immune defense system, causing an allergic reaction.

-This labeling is already in place for the following countries: Canada, Europe, Australia, New Zealand, and Japan.
+This labeling is already in place for: Canada, Europe, Australia, New Zealand, and Japan.

 Most children and adults will develop an allergic reaction either immediately, after a few minutes, or as long as a few hours after being exposed to sesame.
 Reactions can range from mild to severe reactions.
 Remember, some people can be so allergic that even touching or smelling the food can cause a reaction.

 A list of possible reaction to sesame include:

 - Swelling, itching, or irritation of the mouth, lips, tongue, or throat

 - Difficulty breathing

 - Cramping and/or pain in the stomach or bowels

 For some people, a life-threatening severe allergic reaction known as an anaphylactic reaction may occur after consuming, touching, or even smelling sesame or sesame by-products.
 If this happens, call 911 or your local emergency number immediately.
 Signs and symptoms of an anaphylactic reaction include:

 - Chest pain or tightness